-Despite some sharp disagreements on particular policies, the Monday discussion saw increasing consensus among council members on a topic that has divided them for years.
-Past efforts to even explore, much less adopt, limits on rent increases were rejected by the council in 2017 and 2018.
+Despite some sharp disagreements on particular policies, Monday's discussion saw increasing consensus among council members on a topic that has divided them for years.
+Past efforts to merely explore, much less adopt, limits on rent increases were rejected by the council in 2017 and 2018.
 While Mayor Tom DuBois and council member Lydia Kou had championed expanding renter protections, the council's majority has been reluctant to do so out of concern that the new laws would hurt landlords and discourage new residential construction.

 While council member Greg Tanaka, who made that point in the past, voted against all of the policies on the table, this time he was in the minority.
 Most of the policies advanced with a 6-1 vote, with Tanaka dissenting.
 The policies relating to anti-gouging and eviction protection proved to be more contentious, with the council voting 4-3 to advance them, with council members Alison Cormack, Eric Filseth and Tanaka all dissenting.